Economy of the Middle East: Saudi Arabia

-The economy of Saudi Arabia is one of the top twenty economies in the world, and the largest economy in the Arab world and the Middle East.
+The economy of Saudi Arabia is one of the top twenty economies in the world and is one of the largest economies in the Arab world and the Middle East.
 Saudi Arabia is part of the G20 group of countries.

 With a total worth of $34.4 trillion, Saudi Arabia has the second most valuable natural resources in the world.

 The country has the second-largest proven petroleum reserves, and is the largest exporter of petroleum in the world.

 It also has the fifth-largest proven natural gas reserves and is considered an "Energy Superpower".

 The economy of Saudi Arabia is heavily dependent on oil, and is a member of OPEC.
 In 2016 the Saudi Government launched its Saudi Vision 2030 to reduce the country's dependency on oil and diversify its economic resources.
 In the first quarter of 2019, Saudi Arabia's budget has accomplished its first surplus since 2014.
 This surplus that is accounted for $10.40 billion has been achieved due to the increase of the oil and non-oil revenues.